nporter1/Team-925-ITEC-3870-Spr.-21-/README.md

 Framework, components, coding style.
 Doesn't mean the only programmer!
 Everyone must program, lead programmer decides on the overall design and coding standards.</br></br>
 Testing lead:
 Setup testing framework and conventions.
 Use continuous integration to test at each commit/push.
 Everyone must do their own testing!</br>
+2. NICHOLAS PORTER </br>
+UI/UX design:
+User Interface and User eXperience.
+Make mock UI designs and user-friendly navigation.
+Client liaison:
+Communications, demos, and negotiations with client, what was done and planned to handle client's requirements (minor role; should be combined with other role, such as manager)